highlight-image

 vr.
 28 okt.
 '22 A man out of a thousand in deaf sport for Belgium and the world !

-Antoine Dresse, born on 01.08.1902 and deaf from birth, was the son of a deaf family (his parents and grandparents were also deaf), and of bankers and industrialists.
+Antoine Dresse, born on 01.08.1902 and deaf from birth, was the son of a deaf family (his parents were also deaf), and of bankers and industrialists.
 He was the ideal person to open many doors thanks to his family ties and his education.

 From 1930 onwards ...